configcat/terraform-provider-configcat/docs/resources/config.md

 # configcat_config Resource

-Creates and manages an Config.
+Creates and manages a Config.

 ## Example Usage